Integrated Localization, Mapping, and Communication through VCSEL-Based Light-emitting RIS (LeRIS): System Model

-and $B_o$ denotes the effective optical bandwidth determined by the PD, typically exceeding 30 GHz for VCSEL-based systems \cite{Kazemi}.
-Moreover, $A_{K}=\frac{4 k_{B} T F_n}{R_L}$, where $k_{B}$ is the Boltzmann constant, $T$ is the absolute temperature, $R_L$ is the load resistance, $F_n$ is the noise figure of the preamplifier, $q$ is the elementary charge, $R_{\mathrm{PD}}$ denotes the responsivity of the PD, and $\mathrm{RIN}$ denotes the power spectral density of the relative intensity noise.
+where $A_K=4k_BT F_n/R_L$ denotes the thermal-noise power spectral density.
+Moreover, $k_B$ is the Boltzmann constant, $T$ is the absolute temperature, $R_L$ is the load resistance, $F_n$ is the noise figure of the preamplifier, $q$ is the elementary charge, $R_{\mathrm{PD}}$ denotes the PD responsivity, and $\mathrm{RIN}$ denotes the relative-intensity-noise power spectral density.
 To this end, the optical channel model captures the physical beam propagation, receiver orientation, and power conversion dynamics, which together enable reliable localization and sensing for the PWE.